 Surrendering to God’s will and timing helped extinguish my fears – the driver of my micromanaging actions that took me away from taking better care of myself and fulfilling my purpose and calling for the Lord.

-Use Faith to Strengthen Your Self-care Through Small Steps of Obedience & Big Leaps of Faith
+Faith-driven Self-care Occurs Through Small Steps of Obedience & Big Leaps of Faith

 One morning I woke up and realized I couldn’t wait any longer to take better care of myself.